Skip to main content

 Post-TRT and Fertility Protocols

 For men who wish to discontinue TRT or actively pursue conception, a different set of protocols is employed.
 These are designed to restart the body’s natural testosterone production machinery.
 Medications like Clomiphene citrate and Tamoxifen, which are selective estrogen receptor modulators (SERMs), are often used.
+They work by blocking estrogen receptors in the hypothalamus, which in turn stimulates the release of GnRH, LH, and FSH, kickstarting the HPG axis.
+This approach helps to restore endogenous testosterone production and spermatogenesis.

 Protocols for Female Hormonal Balance

-For women navigating perimenopause and menopause, protocols are designed to address the decline in estrogen, progesterone, and testosterone.
+For women navigating perimenopause and menopause, hormonal optimization protocols are designed to address the decline in estrogen, progesterone, and testosterone.
 Low-dose testosterone therapy, often administered via weekly subcutaneous injections of Testosterone Cypionate, is increasingly recognized for its benefits in improving libido, energy levels, and overall well-being.
 The dosage for women is significantly lower than for men, carefully calibrated to restore physiological levels without causing masculinizing side effects.

 Progesterone is another critical component of female hormone therapy, particularly for women who have not had a hysterectomy.
 Progesterone helps to balance the effects of estrogen, supports mood and sleep, and protects the uterine lining.
 The type and timing of progesterone administration depend on a woman’s menopausal status.
+For women in perimenopause who are still cycling, progesterone may be prescribed cyclically to mimic a natural menstrual cycle.
+For postmenopausal women, it is often taken continuously.

 The following table outlines the typical starting dosages for female hormone replacement therapy, though these are always adjusted based on individual lab results and clinical response.